frank26080115/baseflight/README.md

 binaries
 ========

-The newest builds can be obtained here: http://leela.fiendie.net/baseflight
+The newest builds of this fork are listed in the wiki https://github.com/frank26080115/baseflight/wiki/

 Note that these images aren't necessarily flight-tested so use them at your own risk.
-When in doubt use the image from the obj-folder.
+When in doubt use the image from the obj-folder with the most recent date.

 license
 =======